wearetriple/dotnet-defaults/Patterns/Readme.md

 # Readme

-Every project must have a README.md in its root, in order to help following developers getting started with the project.
-It must clearly describe what the project is, how to get it running locally, and what tool dependencies it has.
-If the project has some special requirements or quircks, the README.md must document those and how to deal with them.
+Every project *must* have a README.md in its root, in order to help following developers getting started with the project.
+It *must* clearly describe what the project is, how to get it running locally, and what tool dependencies it has.
+If the project has some special requirements or quircks, the README.md *must* document those and how to deal with them.
+A developer *should* be able to get started with the project without external help.

-If you encounter a project that has no README.md, your first task is to make one.
+If you encounter a project that has no README.md, you *must* start with this document.
 A good start would be the template below:

 ``` markdown